itu-itis23-majidov23/BTK_Hackathon/README.md

 This is a complete virtual try-on solution developed for the BTK Hackathon that combines AI-powered garment visualization with a Chrome extension for seamless e-commerce integration.
 The project allows users to virtually try on clothing items directly from e-commerce websites like Amazon, Hepsiburada, and Trendyol.

+**🆕 NEW FEATURE**: This branch now supports **dynamic model selection**, where both the model image and garment image can be selected directly from web pages through the Chrome extension.

 ### What This Project Does

 - **Virtual Try-On AI**: Uses [OOTDiffusion](https://github.com/levihsu/OOTDiffusion) to realistically place garments on a model
 - **AI-Generated Garments**: Leverages [FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) from [Nebius](https://nebius.com) AI Studio for garment generation
 - **Chrome Extension**: Automatically extracts product images from e-commerce sites and processes them through the AI pipeline
+- **🔥 Dynamic Model Selection**: Select both model and garment images directly from any webpage
 - **WebSocket Server**: Real-time communication between the browser extension and AI backend
 - **MCP Server**: Model Context Protocol server capabilities for integration with AI assistants
 - **High-Performance Inference**: FastAPI backend deployed on [Modal](https://modal.com) with Nvidia A100 for fast processing